cztomczak/jstetris/README.md

 # JS Tetris

-JS Tetris is a browser-based clone of one of the greatest puzzle video games of all time created by Czarek Tomczak (see my [Resume](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view)).
+JS Tetris is a browser based clone of one of the greatest puzzle video games of all time, created by Czarek Tomczak (see my [Resume](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view)).
 To play it, you only need to have javascript enabled in your browser, there are no plugins are required (no java, no flush).
 You